On the Beilinson-Bloch conjecture over function fields: Introduction

 The adequate equivalence relations we consider are rational equivalence, algebraic equivalence, homological equivalence (with respect to $\ell$-adic cohomology), and numerical equivalence, denoted by the respective shorthands $\rat, \ \alg,$ $\hom,$ and $\num$.
-When $\sim$ is rational equivalence, we typically omit the subscript $\sim$ from all notation relating to motives.
+Note that the former three equivalence relations also make sense for cycles on any finite-type separated $k$-scheme $X$ (though when $X$ is not smooth, one must define homological equivalence via a cycle class map to \'etale homology, rather than cohomology), and numerical equivalence makes sense when $X$ is additionally assumed to be smooth and proper.
+We use the same notation $\CH_i^\sim(X)_R$ in these cases.
+When $\sim$ is rational equivalence, we typically omit the subscript $\sim$ from all notation relating to Chow groups and motives.
 Similarly, when $R = \Q$, we omit the subscript $R$.
 Note that this differs from \cite{Fulton1998}, which drops the subscript $R$ when $R = \Z$, but as we hardly consider Chow groups with integral coefficients at all, our convention seems sensible.